What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Tanzania does have a large Muslim population, so consideration is needed, but on the whole a woman travelling alone should be fine

-• Rating: 7.5/10
+* Rating: 7.5/10

 *Miss at your peril: Kenya or Tanzania Safari and Islands - 'Highlight of Independent Travel'

-• Uganda FlagIntro: 'Hey Muzungu where you go?!'
+• Kampala marketIntro: 'Hey Muzungu where you go?!'
 You'll hear comments like that all over Africa (Muzungu, if you don't know is an expression for a white individual in Africa), but none so often as in the compact, friendly and tropical country of Uganda.
-Dubbed by Churchill and all tourist literature since as the 'pearl of Africa', Uganda is very much Africa (East), yet feels slightly different than neighbouring nations.
+Dubbed by Churchill and all tourist literature since as the 'pearl of Africa', Uganda is very much Africa (East), yet feels slightly different from neighbouring nations.
 For one it appears tropical and fertile in a subcontinent plagued by drought, as the savannah meets the western rainforests.
 Everywhere something grows and for the most part you might imagine Tarzan to come swinging out of the trees!

 Uganda's great benefit as a destination is its compact travel circuit and lush landscapes.
 Those that expect big game viewing on par with Kenya, Tanzania or even Zambia will be very much disappointed.
-However the draw card in Uganda are monkeys and apes, which can be viewed with little effort (although with varying price tags ranging up to spectacular for the mountain gorillas that Uganda is famous for).
+However the draw cards in Uganda are monkeys and apes, which can be viewed with little effort (although with varying price tags ranging up to spectacular for the mountain gorillas that Uganda is famous for).

-A current favourite with volunteers and NGO projects.
-Uganda - although yet to completely recover from the international image formed by the well known reigns of terror of Idi Amin and Milton Obote - is in fact one of the safer countries in the region and although this is still Africa and you need to always expect problems, it is easy to be disarmed by the real treat of the friendliness of ordinary Ugandans most of whom are happy to talk to you.
+A current favourite with volunteers and NGO projects, Uganda - although yet to completely recover from the international image formed by the well-known reigns of terror of Idi Amin and Milton Obote - is in fact one of the safer countries in the region and although this is still Africa and you need to always expect problems, it is easy to be disarmed by the real treat of the friendliness of ordinary Ugandans most of whom are happy to talk to you.
 Furthermore widespread English means fascinating windows into African life can be gained from local newspapers or striking up conversations with total strangers on buses, most of whom although a little hard to understand are happy to talk to you.

-Unfortunately where the country has so much going for it as a destination, its faults for many travellers lie in costs.
+RaftingUnfortunately where the country has so much going for it as a destination, the problem for many travellers looking to stretch their funds is costs.
 Being one of Africa's fastest growing economy's has certainly pushed up prices and equally the price of fuel (which is imported on terrible roads through Kenya and despite large oil discoveries in the country) remains more expensive than in most of the western world).
-However the main cause of significant [travel] expense is the proliferation - as in neighboring countries - of foreigner pricing.
-Quite simply almost every notable attraction (the point of the source of the Nile for example) has an official price attached to it that is different for a foreigner than a local.
-Of which the foreigner price is often above a comparative level to that of the developed world and at a level where anyone on a reasonable budget would struggle to accommodate.
-Gorilla trekking permits aside (which are the most costly and debatably understandably so), national park fees are actually slightly less than Kenya or Tanzania, (however in fairness Uganda's national parks do not hold a candle to those of Kenya's and Tanzania's and should thus be cheaper).
+However the main cause of significant [travel] expense is the proliferation - as in neighbouring countries - of foreigner pricing.
+Quite simply almost every notable attraction (the point of the source of the Nile for example) has an official price attached to it that is different for a foreigner than a local, of which the foreigner price is often above a comparable level to that of the developed world and at a level where anyone on a reasonable budget would struggle to accommodate.
+Gorilla trekking permits aside (which are the most costly and debatably understandably so), national park fees are actually slightly less than Kenya or Tanzania, (however in fairness Uganda's national parks do not hold a candle to those of Kenya and Tanzania and should thus be cheaper).
 However national park entry and access is still expensive and lastly almost everything that is worth seeing has a 10 to 20 fold price increase for foreigners over Ugandans - not all justifiably so.
 This 'problem/issue' is not new or uncommon to the region and not without merits in cases, nevertheless its extension in Uganda to almost all attractions and the widespread belief that all whites are so rich the extra cost is a drop in the ocean, means those on really tight budgets should be warned.

-• Highlights: Chimpanzees and Mountain Gorillas.
+Highlights: Chimpanzees and Mountain Gorillas.
 Murchison Falls.
 White water rafting on the Victoria Nile.
 Ugandans and trying to understand the country and its people/history.

-White water rafting, although priced at international levels is one of the most popular activities in Uganda.
+Uganda White Nile raftingWhite water rafting, although priced at international levels is one of the most popular activities in Uganda.
 The Victoria Nile just outside Jinga offers some of the best and most accessible rafting in the world, on par with the Zambezi River by Vic Falls and the Rio Futaleufú in Chile (although not to directly compare with either, as the experience and scenery is quite different).
 There are several grade 5 rapids, but with little danger of hitting a rock or being underwater too long, due to many long flat stretches of water between rapids.

 It is not easy to describe white water rafting on the Nile because since companies (Adrift was the first, NRE came latter) started operating back in 1996 the 'experience' has changed as the water level has changed due to the construction of dams.
 The effect of these dams has been to raise the water level and cause some of the better rapids (the amazing 'silver back' for example will probably be history by the time you read this) to disappear.
 However, even with the new big dam you can still raft, only the route has been pushed further down the Nile from Jinga.